SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/project-settings.md

 The project key can be updated (without losing the history on the project) at **Project Settings > Update Key**.

 The new key must contain at least one non-digit character.
 Allowed characters are: 'a' through 'z', 'A' through 'Z', '-' (dash), '\_' (underscore), '.' (dot), ':' (colon) and digits '0' to '9'.
+This value is case-sensitive.

 ### Default Issue Assignee